psycopaths/jdoop/README.md

 # Introduction

-JDoop is a testing tool for Java libraries.
+JDoop (previously known as JPF-Doop) is a testing tool for Java libraries.
 It is based on the [Java PathFinder][8]'s concolic execution engine [JDart][0] and [Randoop][1], a feedback-directed random testing engine.
 More detailed description of JDoop can be found in an extended abstract by Marko Dimjašević and Zvonimir Rakamarić:
 [JPF-Doop: Combining Concolic and Random Testing for Java][5].

 # Dependencies